 Direct Burial Ethernet Cable: Gel Filled vs. Waterproof Tape

-Written by Don Schultz, trueCABLE Technical Sales Representative & Fluke Networks Certified Technician
+Written by Don Schultz, trueCABLE Network Expert, BICSI INST1, INSTC, Fluke Networks CCTT

-If the question about gel-filled and waterproof-tape, direct-burial Ethernet cable has been keeping you up at night, or if there is a bet involving money about which is “better”, you have come to the right place!
+If the question about gel-filled and waterproof tape direct burial Ethernet cable has been keeping you up at night, or if there is a bet involving money about which is “better”, you have come to the right place!
 Read on, make money, and get your rest.

 Waterproof tape is not icky, at least not as icky as icky-pic.
 Now, please say that fifteen times forwards and then backward.
 If anyone in earshot asks if you have finally gone and “lost it”, just point them to this article.